gutobortolozzo/noki/README.md

 ```

 Example above is available in the directory examples/simple/

-to run this example:
- - Clone project
- - In the project root execute
+Run this example from the project root using these two commands
     - node --use_strict examples/simple/server.js
     - node --use_strict examples/simple/executor.js